ayhan-dev/anti-CAPTCHA/README.md

 # anti-CAPTCHA

   - Solve Google reCAPTCHA less than 5 seconds!
+(Test sample)

   - This is a Python script to solve Google reCAPTCHA using the DrissionPage library.
 Selenium implementation will be added soon.